Weaponized Incompetence: Key Signs & How to Spot Them

 weaponized incompetence

-What Is Weaponized Incompetence
+What Is Weaponized Incompetence?

-Weaponized incompetence is when someone dodges responsibility by acting like they can’t do the job, so someone else steps in and does it for them.
+Weaponized incompetence meaning is when someone dodges responsibility by acting like they can’t do the job, so someone else steps in and does it for them.
 Over time, this behavior creates a pattern where tasks aren’t shared equally, and one person keeps picking up the slack.

 Here’s how it plays out: